What is a CRNA?

-CRNA’s work primarily in hospitals, but also in clinics and medical/dental offices.
-They create a plan for pain management, administer the drugs, manage complications as they arise and monitor the patient during the recovery period.
-Customizing care is a key part of a CRNA’s anesthesia plan; they constantly monitor their patient’s vital signs and other clinical indicators to make the necessary adjustments.
+A CRNA is a Certified Registered Nurse Anesthetist.
+CRNA's work primarily in hospitals, but also in clinics and medical/dental offices, creating a plan for pain management, administer the drugs, manage complications as they arise and monitor the patient before and during surgery and post-recovery.
+Customizing care is a key part of a CRNA's anesthesia plan; they constantly monitor their patient's vital signs and other clinical indicators to make the necessary adjustments.

 Once accepted into a CRNA degree program (they can be quite competitive), it takes between two to three years to complete, depending on the program.
 A great deal of clinical and hospital experience, close to 1700 hours on average, is required during their training.
 Finally, the CRNA student must pass the board certification exam to earn their license to practice.

 Re-Certification Notes for Nurse Anesthetists